-The Office of Spirituality & Religious Life, located in Old Morrison 111, advises student-led religious organizations and provides information to students seeking a religious community in the Lexington area.
+The Office of Spirituality & Religious Life, located in the student life suite of the Young Campus Center, advises student-led religious organizations and provides information to students seeking a religious community in the Lexington area.

 It also promotes community service, sponsors lectures and conversations about issues such as ethics and social justice and coordinates interfaith services and prayer opportunities.

 If you would like to be included on an email list to receive regular updates about these events, contact Emily Miller, director of spirituality and religious life.

 Transylvania established an affiliation with the Christian Church (Disciples of Christ) in 1865.
 The history of the Disciples reveals a focus on unity in faith, higher education as a path to understanding and tolerance when faced with differences.
 Transylvania is proud to embrace these same values.

 Baptist Campus Ministry strives to support a growing faith journey on Transylvania’s campus through fellowship, community, discipleship, leadership, and mission.
 Follow @transybcm on Instagram for updates.

 CRU is a student-led campus ministry whose goal is to provide each student an opportunity to respond to the claims of Christ.
 CRU meets Tuesdays at 9 p.m. in the Campus Center Room 188 to eat, be real, and study God’s Word.
 Follow @transycru on Instagram for updates.